Child Custody & SupportFamily LawWhen Child Endangerment Occurs Can You Get Custody?

 If you have a relationship with a child whom you love, you may find it impossible to stand by and witness child endangerment.
-When child endangerment occurs can you get custody?
-When the abuse is significant and you fear the child will experience serious damage, what are your legal rights?
+Your heart may yearn for an opportunity to provide that child with a safe home where they feel comfortable and protected.
+You may be asking yourself: when child endangerment occurs, can I get custody?
+What are my rights when the abuse is significant and I fear the child will experience serious damage?

 Child Endangerment: Filing a SAPCR